VerifiedGiveaways/vg/README.md

 ### Internet Identity Authentication Devices

 If you are not familiar with Internet Identity, please [learn about it here first](https://smartcontracts.org/docs/ic-identity-guide/auth-how-to.html).
 (Note that the article refers to the mainnet canister where the Internet Identity project is deployed.
-We will be deploying the same project locally and using the local URL.)
+You can opt to deploy and run the Internet Identity provider locally and configure VG to authenticate with the local canister URL.
+However, that is not necessary.)

 Authentication is done via hardware devices, so the method of authentication differs depending on your device.